 Lilith was animated first before Adam.
 From this we may conclude that although God did prevent the spirits

-her after the likeness of Lucifer.
-Shortly thereafter God’s cloud descended and scattered the spirits, and
+after the likeness of Lucifer.
+Shortly thereafter God’s cloud descended and scattered the spirits, and Adam in

-Adam in turn was animated by Jehovah’s spirit.
-Combing this with our knowledge of Ge 2, we would also
+turn was animated by Jehovah’s spirit.
+Combing this with our knowledge of Ge 2, we would also conclude the

 Zohar 2:xxx (Vayikra : Passages 316-317)

 316. Come and see: In a hole by the great, supernal abyss, there is a certain female, a spirit above all spirits.
 We have